MD-Studio/charge_assign/README.md

 Installation instructions for nauty are available on the [Nauty homepage](http://pallini.di.uniroma1.it/).
-You will have to either add its directory to your PATH variable, or add the location of the dreadnaut program to charge/settings.py.
+You will have to either add its directory to your PATH variable, set the NAUTY_EXC environment variable to the directory, or add the location of the dreadnaut program to charge/settings.py.

 Next, we can make a virtual environment and install charge_assign and its